pallets/flask/docs/web-security.rst

     trick a browser to execute HTML.

 Another thing that is very important are unquoted attributes.
-While Jinja2 can protect you from XSS issues by escaping HTML, there is one thing it cannot protect you from: XSS by attribute injection.
+While Jinja can protect you from XSS issues by escaping HTML, there is one thing it cannot protect you from: XSS by attribute injection.
 To counter this possible attack vector, be sure to always quote your attributes with either double or single quotes when using Jinja expressions in them: